tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 ## Introduction
  - ICI can work via activation, expansion, and recruitment of CD8<sup>+</sup> T cells from peripheral circulation
  - open questions: are there phenotypic differences between clonally related T cells in different anatomical sites? are progenitor exhausted T cells clonally linked to intratumoral exhausted CD8<sup>+</sup> T cells present in tumor-draining lymph nodes (seems to be the case in mice)? how long do tumor specific T cell clones like exhausted CD8<sup>+</sup> T cells persist after ICI?
+# Liver mediated adaptive immune tolerance
+ - liver is immunologically tolerant, equipped to limit hypersensitivity to food-derived antigens, bacterial products, can easily accept allografts
+ - persistent infection of liver with pathogen usually results in tolerance
+ - immunosuppressive environment of liver makes adaptive immune cells of liver readily tolerogenic, promoting death of effector cells (also anergy, senescence, exhaustion) and "education" of regulatory cells
+ - tolerance mechanisms of liver related to many liver diseases
+ - liver is the largest organ with a rich blood supply (hepatic artery, portal vein), exposed to many microbial products, harmless food-derived antigens via intestines
 # Major histocompatibility complex (MHC) class I and MHC class II proteins: conformational plasticity in antigen presentation
  - APC presented peptides are generated from proteins produced by cell's own translational machinery or from proteins funneled into endo-lysosomal vesicular system
  - peptide repertoire presented by MHC proteins largely depends on structural features of binding groove of each particular MHC allelic variant